 I woke early in Granger, probably to the sound of a train.
 I packed everything up, pushed the button to make the coffee Ed had set up the night before, then wrote a postcard and wandered down the street to find the post office.
 It was not where GMaps said it would be, but I found it anyway: a trailer with a flag planted out front.
 As I was just about back to Antelope Crossing, Jessica pulled up.

 She went about making a breakfast burrito in her quiet way.
-She was talking on the phone while she worked, so I used the time to pump tires, lube the chain, etc. It was very comfortable, somehow, the way she went her thing and I mine.
+She was talking on the phone while she worked, so I used the time to pump tires, lube the chain, etc. It was very comfortable, somehow, the way she went about doing her thing and I mine.

 When she was done, she presented me with a burrito I could never eat in one sitting.
 I don’t know how many eggs it had, or veggies, but it was packed.
 I dug into it and we talked—mostly she talked while I nodded, I think, because somehow I managed to eat that entire thing and that could not have left a lot of time between bites.
 While we talked and I ate she went about making me a veggie/hummus sandwich to go.
 Now, we had arranged all of this a month ahead of time.
 She’d asked what I wanted and I’d said, well, dinner for sure, breakfast if possible, and something to go if if wouldn’t be too much to ask.
 So this was all part of the deal, but to have her there talking and making it all fresh made it more than a deal.
 Again, I had that sense that someone was was going out of their way to take care of me.
 And more than once Jessica sort of tsked at the idea that the only veggie thing I could get was a grilled cheese.
 As if she felt she needed to give me the veggies my body needed.
 As if it were her duty.